xielinlin2019/Light-anchoring/README.md

 ## Team Members Responsibilities
 --------
-*Jingyi Chen*: Programming interface between hardware and mobile IOS application;
+*Jingyi Chen*: Programming the encoding and modulation part, designing decoding and detection algorithm, programming the Android App;

 *Linfeng Zhang*:  Coding signals and its corresponding software Arduino part;